INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Conclusion

 \section{Conclusion}

-In this paper, we argue that the traditional way of deciding the threshold value of BNN activations using the batch-wise statistical information is sub-optimal.
-Instead, we demonstrate that the difference between the batch-wise information and the instance-wise information need to be considered to determine the better threshold values.
-Based on the idea, we propose the BNN with instance-aware threshold control (INSTA-Th), and demonstrate that the proposed BNN outperforms the previous BNNs by a large margin.
-We further improve the performance of the BNN with INSTA-Th by adding the instance-aware PReLU (INSTA-PReLU) and Squeeze-and-Excitation (SE) modules.
-Experimental results show that our INSTA-BNN$^+$ achieves the top-1 accuracy up to 71.7\% on the ImageNet dataset.
+In this paper, we argue that the traditional BNNs with the input-agnostic threshold are sub-optimal.
+Instead, we demonstrate that the instance-wise statistics, including mean, variance, and skewness, must be considered to determine the better threshold values dynamically.
+Based on the idea, we propose the BNN with instance-aware threshold control (INSTA-Th) and demonstrate that the proposed BNN outperforms the previous BNNs by a large margin.
+We further improve the performance of the BNN with INSTA-Th by adding the instance-aware PReLU (INSTA-PReLU) and a variant of the Squeeze-and-Excitation module (INSTA-Th$^+$).
+Experimental results show that our INSTA-BNN$^+$ achieves the top-1 accuracy up to 72.2\% on the ImageNet dataset.